This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Alcohol withdrawal is a physical or mental sickness that happens when you drink alcohol daily and suddenly stop drinking.
-It can begin within 10 hours of your last drink and gets worse over 2 to 3 days.
+Alcohol withdrawal is a group of symptoms that occur when you drink alcohol daily and suddenly stop.
+It can begin within 5 hours of your last drink and get worse over 2 to 3 days.
 Withdrawal may also happen if you suddenly reduce the amount of alcohol that you normally drink.

 Learn to stop drinking alcohol safely: